talview/moodle-local_proview/README.md

 ---

 1. Access the admin view and navigate to Site Administration -> Plugins -> Install Plugin.
-2. Download the plugin from https://assets.talview.com/moodle-plugin/v3.0.0/proview.zip (latest version V3.0.0).
+2. Download the latest release from https://github.com/talview/moodle-local_proview/releases .
 3. Click on "Install the plugin" and follow the subsequent pages to complete the installation process.
 4. On the plugin settings page, perform the following steps:
 5. Enable Proview by checking the checkbox (Default Disabled).